Milton Kuolt: Early life and education

 Kuolt, born in 1927 in India to Christian missionaries, relocated to the United States in 1940.
 He lived in Missouri and in Philadelphia, Pennsylvania, and was voted (in absentia) "Least likely to succeed" by his high school class.
 Due to failing grades, Kuolt enlisted in the U.S. Navy before graduating from high school.
 After serving in the Navy for 18 months, he returned home, enrolling at Central Washington University, then called Central Washington College of Education.
 He graduated from Central Washington College of Education with a degree in Economics in 1951.

 Career

 The Boeing Company

-Immediately after college graduation, Kuolt began janitorial work at The Boeing Company.
-However, shortly after beginning his career as a janitor, Kuolt was promoted to a corporate facilities planning and layout position, eventually becoming a business planning manager for the 737 aircraft program.
+Immediately after college graduation, Kuolt began to work at The Boeing Company.
+Shortly after beginning his career, Kuolt was promoted to a corporate facilities planning and layout position, eventually becoming a business planning manager for the 737 and 747 aircraft program.
 While at Boeing, he bought and sold real estate to supplement his income.